SRM9506/SRM9506/README.md

 # Hi, I'm Shakil! 👋

-I'm a systems and cloud engineer in active transition into cybersecurity, cloud infrastructure, and IT operations.
+I'm an IT professional transitioning into cybersecurity, cloud infrastructure, and IT operations.
 I learn by building real systems, breaking them, fixing them, and documenting everything publicly.

 ---